12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 What was the 'privy purse' that Indira Gandhi sought to abolish?

-B A grant in heredity or government allowance given to former princes.
+B A grant in heredity or government allowance given to former princely rulers’ families.

 Answer

-The 'privy purse' was a grant in heredity or government allowance, along with certain private property and special privileges, given to former rulers' families after the integration of Princely States.
+The privy purse was a grant in heredity or government allowance given to former rulers’ families after the dissolution of princely rule.

 Explanation